Point and Shoot (Better Call Saul): Main story

 After killing Howard, Lalo Salamanca provides Jimmy McGill and Kim Wexler with an address and a loose description of Gus Fring and instructs Jimmy to drive there and shoot him.
 Jimmy convinces Lalo to send Kim instead.
-After she leaves, Lalo ties Jimmy to a chair and tells him about the attack on his Mexico house.
-Jimmy vehemently denies any involvement and blames Nacho Varga.
-Lalo gags him and leaves, promising to return.
+After she leaves, Lalo ties Jimmy to a chair and tells him about the attack on his Mexico house, facilitated by Nacho Varga.
+Jimmy vehemently denies involvement and blames Nacho.
+Lalo gags him and leaves, promising to interrogate Jimmy after he returns.
 Mike Ehrmantraut apprehends Kim at Gus' front door.
-She explains that Lalo is holding Jimmy, then points Gus' body double as matching the description Lalo provided.
+She explains that Lalo is holding Jimmy, then points to Gus' body double as matching the description Lalo provided.
 Mike orders his men to her apartment.

 When Kim says Lalo agreed to let her switch places with Jimmy, Gus realizes the shooting attempt is a diversion, so he drives to Lavandería Brillante.
-Lalo is there intending to obtain video evidence for Don Eladio of Gus' planned meth lab which will prove Gus' disloyalty to the cartel.
+Lalo is there intending to obtain video evidence for Don Eladio of Gus' planned meth lab, which will prove Gus' disloyalty to the cartel.
 He ambushes Gus and kills his bodyguards, then forces Gus to show him the lab.
-Gus leads Lalo to the site, which Lalo describes for Eladio using details provided by Casper.
+Gus leads Lalo through the site, which Lalo describes for Eladio using details provided by Casper.
 Gus insults Eladio and the Salamancas as Lalo videotapes him, but his speech is a distraction that enables him to trigger a power outage that turns off the lights.
 In the darkness, he reaches the handgun he previously hid, then fires several shots at Lalo.
-After turning the lights on, Gus realizes that he is bleeding, while Lalo is fatally wounded.
-Lalo laughs as he succumbs to his injuries and dies.
+After turning the lights on, Gus realizes he is bleeding, while Lalo is fatally wounded.
+Lalo succumbs to his injuries and dies.

 Jimmy and Kim are reunited at their apartment.
 Mike tells them Lalo will not return, and his men remove Howard's body.
 Mike explains that Howard's death will be made to look like a suicide by drowning and instructs them to maintain their ruse that Howard was a cocaine addict, which will make the story more plausible.
 As Gus' wound is treated at his home, Mike supervises the burial of Howard and Lalo in a shared grave beneath the lab, but first removes Howard's shoes, wallet, and wedding ring.